gymrek-lab/personal-genomics-textbook/_sources/ancestry/relfind/ibd_pedigree.md

 * The grandparent ($F$) has only one possible combination ($f_1,f_2$) with probability 1.
 * Let $U=(u_1,u_2)$ denote the chromosomes of the unrelated parent of the grandchild (the one not descended from A).
-* The grandchild ($C$) will have the following possible combinations with equal probability (you can work this out if you assume the father, $F$, has each possible combination in $S$ with equal probability):
+* The grandchild ($C$) will have the following possible combinations with equal probability (you can work this out if you assume the father, $B$, has each possible combination in $S$ with equal probability):

 $$C \in \{(m_1, u_1), (m_1, u_2), (m_2, u_2), (m_2, u_2)$$
 $$... (f_1, u_1), (f_1, u_2), (f_2, u_1), (f_2, u_2)\}$$